Recombinant Proteins

 V-maf Musculoaponeurotic Fibrosarcoma Oncogene F Human Recombinant

-MAFF Human Recombinant produced in E. coli is a single polypeptide chain containing 187 amino acids (1-164) and having a molecular mass of 20.1kDa.
-MAFF is fused to a 23 amino acid His-tag at N-terminus & purified by proprietary chromatographic techniques.
+Recombinant MAFF protein, produced in E. coli, is a single polypeptide chain with a molecular weight of 20.1kDa.
+It consists of 187 amino acids, with the first 164 amino acids representing the MAFF protein and a 23 amino acid His-tag fused at the N-terminus for purification purposes.
+The protein is purified using proprietary chromatographic techniques.

 Shipped with Ice Packs